You may have heard about using baking soda in your cat’s litter, but…

-Some users add a thin layer of litter, then a couple of spoons of baking soda, and then top the box up with more litter.
-Either way works really well, but just don’t use too much baking soda.
+Some users add a thin layer of litter, then a couple of spoons of baking soda, and then top the box up with litter.
+Either way works really well, but just don’t use too much.

 Scented Litters or Litters with Baking Soda?

-Most cats do not like a citrus scent, so you should be aware of that.
-Cats are individual creatures though and what smells they will tolerate will vary.
+Most cats dislike a citrus scent, so be aware of that.
+Cats are individual creatures though, and what smells they will tolerate will vary.

 The good news with baking soda is that it does not have a smell.
-As such, that will not prove to be a problem with any cat.
+That will not prove to be a problem with any cat.

 Will Cats Eat Baking Soda?

-Baking soda has a very slight salty taste to it, and the reality is that it does not taste that good.
+Baking soda has a very slight salty taste to it, and it does not taste that good.
 That will put most cats off eating it.
 Kittens and younger cats may try to eat it, but it is not really anything major to worry about.

-If they happen to consume a little, then it just helps balance out the acid in their bodies.
-As I mentioned though you would not want to leave a packet sitting out, that they may try to eat.
+If they consume a little, then it just helps balance out the acid in their bodies.
+As I mentioned, though you would not want to leave a packet sitting out, that they may try to eat.

 Some baking soda sprinkled in a litter box will not be an issue in terms of digestion.
-It will not impact on the health of your cat at all, so please don’t worry about that.
+It will not affect the health of your cat at all, so please don’t worry about that.